“The Flip Kid”

 The next year found Combs on the road again, this time with his 1950 Oldsmobile Rocket 88 carrying the #14 on the doors.
 His first race in 1951 was 90-minute marathon run at the Oklahoma Free State Fairgrounds at Muskogee, Oklahoma on April 22nd.
 No record has been found as to where he placed in this event that was won by Bobby Tucker.
 Tucker completed 121 laps in the allotted time.

 On May 13, 1951, Combs entered a 90-minute marathon for new model stock cars at the Kansas State Fairgrounds and sanctioned by I.M.C.A.
-Combs time trial of 35.63 was the fourth quickest of the 19 drivers that participated that day and that allowed him to line up on the outside of the second row in the feature event.
-It is unknown where he finished in that race though.
+Combs time trial of 35.63 was the fourth quickest of the 23 drivers that participated that day and that allowed him to line up on the outside of the second row in the feature event.
+He finished seventh in the marathon race in which winner John “Chug” Montgomery of Lebanon, Missouri covered 143 laps in the allotted time.

 He entered a 250-mile I.M.C.A. race on the 1.062 mile dirt oval at the Arlington Downs Raceway at Arlington, Texas on June 3, 1951.
 The race had to be cut to 200-laps (212.4 miles) due to darkness.
 Combs was declared the winner finishing ahead of second place Pat Kirkwood of Ft.
 Worth, Texas in a time of 4 hours, 28 minutes before 12,000 fans to collect $1,000 from the purse.